PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 	You can modify this file to configure the database driver you wish to use Currently you can set 'DB_DRIVER' to 'pgsql' or 'mysql'

-	You can also activate DEBUG or ERROR logs
+	You can also activate DEBUG and/or ERROR logs

-1. Point your Web Browser to your wordpress installation and go through the traditional WordPress installation routine.
+1. Point your Web Browser to your WordPress installation and go through the traditional WordPress installation routine.

 == Frequently Asked Questions ==
 No question yet, please contact me if you have any.